-This command interprets the String value of variable <varname> a list of values separated by <list separator> and adds the String <supplement> to this list (if it not already contained).
-If <supplement> contains the <listset_user_Rhino.reg separator> it is split into single Strings, and the procedure is applied to each single String.
+Supp Supp Supp This command interprets the String value of variable values separated by <list separator> and adds the String <supplement> to this list (if it not already contained).
+If <supplement> contains the listset_user_Rhino.reg separator> it is split into single Strings, and the procedure is applied to each single String.